To boost your super account, you can make personal contributions in two ways:

 We’ve made it easy to make a claim

-• If you have made a personal contribution, you will be able to log in and under ‘Personal Contributions’, you will see the notice available.
+If you have made a personal contribution, you will be able to log in and under ‘Make a contribution’, you will see the notice available after 1 July for the financial year that has just passed.

 2. Add the deduction when completing your tax return.